-A fuller account of my struggle with Sheffield Hallam, with only Part 7 for now redacted,2 can be gleaned from the links above.
+A fuller account of my struggle with Sheffield Hallam (SHU), with only Part 7 unpublished for now,2 can be gleaned from the links above.
 On settlement of this case, win or lose, I will give a more detailed and complete account.
 Meanwhile, a timeline.

-December 2012 – dissatisfied with Hallam’s handling of my grievance, I register a claim with the Employment Tribunal Court.
+December 2012 – dissatisfied with SHU’s handling of my grievance, I register a claim with the Employment Tribunal Court.
 At this time there is no fee for bringing a tribunal case.
-I will spend £2,000 on legal advice – and invest many hundreds of hours – but am unrepresented.
+I will spend £2,000 on legal advice3 – and invest many hundreds of hours – but am unrepresented.

 March 2018 – with solicitor and barrister now in my corner, Employment Appeal Tribunal Judge Mary Stacey, sitting in London, overturns Little’s ruling.
 My comparator and I were, she finds, employed on the same type of contract after all.
 Her judgment provokes much comment from employment law and human resources pundits (search Roddis v Sheffield Hallam) but I must now pass the second test laid down by the Regulations.
 Were we doing “broadly similar work”?

 November 16 2018 – this second question is to be Heard.
 Hallam resists via an unusual ploy.
 It finds a biddable witness in Eve Stirling, a lecturer willing to be used in its attempts to deny my claims a Hearing.
-Her function is to show that unlike herself – who does a little teaching, some junior management and enjoys a generous research allowance5 – my named comparator is an anomaly.
-I say unusual because not only is she the anomaly in a post 1992 university, its income derived overwhelmingly from teaching,6 but in any case the Regulations make no provision for such a defence.
+Her function is to show that unlike herself – who does a little teaching, some junior management and enjoys a generous research allowance6 – my named comparator is an anomaly.
+I say unusual because not only is she the anomaly in a post 1992 university, its income derived overwhelmingly from teaching,7 but in any case the Regulations make no provision for such a defence.
 They demand only that the full time comparator be a real person who satisfies the two conditions identified.
-In the event, her testimony under cross is irrelevant due to Judge Philip Rostant’s recusal and her lack of availability, on ground of pregnancy, for the rescheduled Hearing.
+In the event, her testimony under cross is irrelevant due to Judge Philip Rostant’s recusal (a drama in itself, and the subject of the yet to be published Roddis v Sheffield Hallam Part 7) and her lack of availability, on ground of pregnancy, for the rescheduled Hearing.

-April 17-18 2019 – the ‘broadly similar work’ question is to be decided by a new judge.
+April 17-18 2019 – the ‘broadly similar work’ question is now to be decided by Judge Catherine O’Neill.
 Hallam has found another volunteer to help ensure my specific complaints are never Heard and, more importantly, to maintain the ‘operational flexibility’ afforded by casualisation.
 (Sheffield Hallam uses the firm, Eversheds, known in the legal world for bullishness.
 How much tax-payer money it has spent on stopping my case in its tracks is anyone’s guess.
 I will make a FoI request in due course but am not confident of a meaningful answer.)

-Hallam’s new witness is Patrick Wichert, known to me as a former colleague.7 Though he did no research himself during the period in question (and little of note outside it) his testimony echoes Dr Stirling’s curious claim that my comparator is atypical as he did no research and no management.
+Hallam’s new witness is Patrick Wichert, known to me as a former colleague.8 Though he did no research himself during or after (and none of note before) the relevant period, his testimony echoes Dr Stirling’s curious claim that my comparator is atypical as he did no research and no management.
 As noted, this is not a line of argument recognised by the Regulations but that’s the least of it.
 Mr Wichert now has the task of explaining – on the stand, on oath, and on the receiving end of my barrister’s courteous but prolonged and incisively forensic probing – why, given his resounding claims as to the vital importance of research publication to the Sheffield Hallam business model, he himself pens not one word of the stuff.

 In fact he has a task more daunting yet.
 With Hallam committed to rubbishing my comparator, who gave this employer a quarter century of unblemished service and was line managed in his last years by none other than Mr Patrick Wichert, the latter’s witness statement (a document in the public domain for the sake of judicial transparency) has it that …